Ruqayya0805/flight-booking/README.md

 ## Overview

-This Next.js application allows users to book flights by entering their details, fetching available flights from an SQL database, and generating an e-ticket.
-The generated e-ticket is also stored in the SQL database for future reference.
+This Next.js application enables users to book flights by providing their details.
+It retrieves available flight options from an SQL database and generates an e-ticket, which is also stored in the database for future reference.
 ## Features

 - User details input form.